Memesls/Memesls/README.md

 🔭  I’m looking for a position as a Data Analyst to continue growing my skills in this field.

-🌱  I’m currently learning more about SQL since it's not a tool I use in my current job.
+🌱  I’m currently learning more about SQL as I find this tool the most useful of all.

 📫  How to reach me: Rodrigo.ipince@hotmail.com

+⚡ Fun fact: My favourite movie is Cloverfield.

 <!--
 **Memesls/Memesls** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.